KMarkert/kmarkert.github.io/_teaching/2018-spring-VIC-training.md

 location: "Huntsville, AL, USA"
 ---

 This introductory training included an overview of the VIC model, sources of satellite-derived input data, and implementation of the VIC model.
-[Link](https://arset.gsfc.nasa.gov/water/webinars/VIC18)
+[Go to training website](https://arset.gsfc.nasa.gov/water/webinars/VIC18)

 ## Session One: Introduction to the VIC Hydrological Model
 This session will cover an introduction to the Variable Infiltration Capacity (VIC) model, including an overview of VIC modules, computer hardware and software requirements, and an overview of inputs and outputs.
 [View the recording](https://register.gotowebinar.com/register/2625679235919221250)